 Studio Gil is an architecture and design practice established in 2009.
-We blend design sensibility and craft with social agency, working closely with ethnic minority groups and organisations.
+We blend design sensibility and craft with social agency, working closely with global majority groups and organisations.
 We listen to the often unheard voices of marginalised communities; translating their stories into architectural propositions.
 We are passionate about design from the scale of neighbourhood to a child’s toy, approaching all our projects with sensitivity, care and playfulness.
 We are an energetic team, based at our studio in Ilford, Redbridge, with buildings in the UK and Latin America.
-Recently, Studio Gil was selected by the Architects Journal AJ100 (2020) as one of 25 ‘Disruptor’ practices, demonstrating an alternative approach to British practice through our socially engaged work.
+Studio Gil was selected by the Architects Journal AJ100 (2020) as one of 25 ‘Disruptor’ practices, demonstrating an alternative approach to British practice through our socially engaged work.

 Pedro Gil